 Illinois Family Lawyer

-Most people are familiar with prenuptial agreements and have at least a sense of its purpose, but if you don’t, then a Illinois family lawyer from Hurst, Robin & Kay, LLC is happy to answer your questions.
+Most people are familiar with prenuptial agreements and have at least a sense of its purpose, but if you don’t, then a Illinois family lawyer from Hurst, Robin, Kay & Allen, LLC is happy to answer your questions.
 A prenuptial agreement can clarify the position of both individuals prior to entering into a lifelong commitment to one another.
 In the event that the marriage does not last for a lifetime, the prenuptial agreement comes into play and protects the interests of both involved.

 Similar to a prenuptial agreement, a postnuptial agreement is another legal document that is also intended to protect the interests of the two individuals who entered into marriage.
 However, there are differences between the two, and the postnuptial agreement is less understood.

 Whether or not you are happily married, you may benefit from having a postnuptial agreement in place with help from a family lawyer Lake Forest, IL couples trust.
 The primary difference between a postnuptial agreement and prenuptial agreement is that the latter is entered into before the marriage, and the former is entered into during the marriage.

 If you are interested in having a postnuptial agreement, an IL family lawyer from Hurst, Robin, Kay & Allen, LLC can assist you with this.